A detailed explanation of WordPress and how it can be used to create a great website.

 Is WordPress Secure?

-When set up properly, WordPress can be incredibly secure.
+When set up well, WordPress can be incredibly secure.
 WordPress plugins add great security features, like multi-factor or two-factor authentication (MFA and 2FA).
+The developers behind WordPress actively review and improve its security.

 Anti-spam features exist for WordPress that can reduce or eliminate your contact form spam.